Yao-Ge-1218AM/CS571-project/README.md

 ## Overview

-This project focuses on content analysis of book reviews written by both professional reviewers and Amazon consumers.
-We applied Fine-tuned BERT and K-Means to cluster the reviews at the sentence level into eight distinct clusters.
-Our analysis revealed that reviews for the same book share significant content similarities, and the content between professional and consumer reviews is also closely aligned, demonstrating the effectiveness of our text clustering approach.
+This project explores the content analysis of book reviews by professional reviewers and Amazon consumers.
+We utilized Fine-tuned BERT combined with K-Means clustering to categorize sentences from these reviews into eight distinct clusters.
+The analysis revealed that content similarities exist not only within reviews of the same book but also between professional and consumer reviews, highlighting the potential of using NLP techniques to assess the quality and consistency of online book reviews.

+## Key Features

+· **Datasets:** Analysis of New York Times and Amazon book reviews.
+· **Models:** Fine-tuned BERT with K-Means for sentence-level clustering.
+· **Findings:** High content similarity across different types of reviews.

+## Usage

+The notebook in this repository includes the data preprocessing steps, model training, and clustering analysis used in the study.